Cover photo from Cynthia Sciberras, Yoga Portraiture – Beach photos from Prue Dudley

 Marianna: Many people don’t take a yoga class because they are not flexible.
 What do you have to say to them?

-Monica: I have to say that I went to my first yoga class when I was 18 and mainly kept going because I loved the savasana, cause I think I didn’t really knew how to relax and so that was good for me.
-And then at 19 I discovered Iyengar yoga and I realised that 1) I was actually really stiff, and 2) I was totally weak, so I thought to myself either I completely give up on this cause I am really hopeless at it, or I will have to really put a lot of effort in and I chose the second.
+Monica: I have to say that I went to my first yoga class when I was 18 and mainly kept going because I loved the savasana, cause I think I didn’t really know how to relax and so that was good for me.
+And then at 19 I discovered Iyengar yoga and I realized that 1) I was actually really stiff, and 2) I was totally weak, so I thought to myself either I completely give up on this cause I am really hopeless at it, or I will have to really put a lot of effort in and I chose the second.

 So from my experience a lot of people come to yoga and this has changed because of the social media.
 What I was going to say is that early on we would find that the flexible, talented wouldn’t stick with it, and it was actually the stiff people who would continue because they had the need, and so they felt the benefits.
 While the flexible people would come along and they could do it all so they got bored.
-But that changed because now the flexible people can post their beautiful pictures on Instagram and get a lot of followers, because people admire what they can do, so that has actually changed interestingly in that way, and I think that’s mainly because of social media, obviously some people who are talented would also stick with it but I found that a lot of people who you think at the first class, oh my god this is like so difficult for them, they would stick with it because they felt the benefits, because they were so stiff.
+But that changed because now the flexible people can post their beautiful pictures on Instagram and get a lot of followers, because people admire what they can do, so that has actually changed interestingly in that way, and I think that’s mainly because of social media, obviously, some people who are talented would also stick with it but I found that a lot of people who you think at the first class, oh my god this is like so difficult for them, they would stick with it because they felt the benefits, because they were so stiff.

 And it’s not about how flexible you are, it’s about doing the stretches.
 I actually think that people who are stiff get more benefits than people that they are already flexible.
 So I think you don’t need to be flexible to do yoga, if you are stiff you are going to get a lot of benefits from doing it, so I think it’s ideal for stiff people, the flexible people don’t need it as much for that aspect of gaining flexibility.
 I think we all need yoga but for a lot of other reasons.